matdombrock/sonar/README.md

-exit             : Exit the application explode          : Find all files in subdirectories under the current directory goto             : Go to a specified directory home             : Go to your home directory input-clear      : Clear the current input/search keybinds-show    : Show the currently loaded keybindings log              : Show the application log log-clear        : Clear the application log menu-back        : Go back to previous menu output-hide      : Hide the output window output-show      : Show the output window output-toggle    : Toggle the output window
+exit             : Exit the application explode          : Find all files in subdirectories under the current directory goto             : Go to a specified directory hidden-toggle    : Toggle showing hidden files and directories home             : Go to your home directory input-clear      : Clear the current input/search keybinds-show    : Show the currently loaded keybindings log              : Show the application log log-clear        : Clear the application log menu-back        : Go back to previous menu os-open          : Open the focused file or directory with the default OS application output-hide      : Hide the output window output-show      : Show the output window output-toggle    : Toggle the output window